Larsen00/NES-notes/Promt.md

     - Explain clearly and concretely

-    - Connect concepts to embedded systems practice
+    - Connect concepts to networked embedded systems practice

     - Emphasize things that are likely exam-relevant

-After I upload the slides, start on **slide 1 of Week 4** using this scheme.
+After I upload the slides, start on the first slide with content using this scheme.